Whiteknight/whiteknight.github.com/drafts/threading_vision.md

 underlying OS thread on which Parrot executes (the "N" in the calculus above), and "task" to refer to the individual Parrot execution context ("M", above).

+## Locks and Data Sharing

 The system I envision is "locked" in the sense that an individual task lives on a particular thread and cannot be moved to a different thread.
-While such a movement mechanism could be possible if we were willing to put in the extra work, I see no great benefit in having to do it and if anything the repurcussions of such a mechanism would be detrimental to the common case for only small benefits in the rare case.
+While such a movement mechanism could be possible if we were willing to put in the extra work, I see no great overall benefit to providing it.
+If anything the repurcussions of such a mechanism would be detrimental to the common case for only small benefits in the rare case.
 Every thread contains a stable of tasks which it owns and has exclusive rights to.
 Tasks in a single thread can freely